 Effects on the Teeth

 Crystal abusers often suffer from a condition known as meth mouth.
 Meth mouth is described as having broken, rotting and discolored teeth.
-It happens because ongoing use of this drug causes the salivary glands to dry out.
+It happens because the ongoing use of this drug causes the salivary glands to dry out.
 As a result, the acid in the mouth eats away at tooth enamel.
 This is why people often get a lot of cavities, or they may have other problems with their teeth.

 The anxiety the drug can cause may lead people to grind their teeth.
 Teeth that are already weakened will be damaged further by repeated grinding.
 It’s also common for methamphetamine users to eat or drink a lot of sugary foods and beverages.
 They typically don’t brush or floss their teeth regularly.
 This only makes a bad problem much worse.